-Although the damper operation was tested and adjusted prior to shipping at 80 PSI, steam damper operation must be checked before the dryer is put into operation.
-Refer to page 37 for instructions to check system damper operation.
+Although the damper operation was tested and adjusted prior to shipping at 80 psi, steam damper operation must be checked before the dryer is put into operation.
+Refer to page 36 for instructions to check steam damper operation.
 If damper air adjustment is necessary, locate flow control valve and make necessary adjustments as noted below.

-I. PREPARATION FOR OPERATION AND START-UP
+I. PREPARATION FOR OPERATION/START-UP